 Aside from planting and maintenance shaded areas can be left untouched and reserved for placement of a bench to provide a cool spot for a morning coffee and refuge from the sun on sunny days.

-Paul joined Jones Garden Centre in 2007 and is a keen gardener his area of expertise is from pots and hanging baskets to herbaceous cottage gardens and allotment vegetables.
-A member of our plants team Paul is available for planting advice and troubleshooting your gardening queries.
-Paul is a local friendly face and is usually the first port of call for our customers in the garden centre who usual proceed with their visit with a smile on their face.
+Chris joined Jones Garden Centre in 2015 A Student and Graduate of The National Botanical Gardens and is a keen gardener his area of expertise ranges from pots and hanging baskets to herbaceous cottage gardens and allotment vegetables.
+A member of our plants team Chris is available for planting advice and troubleshooting your gardening queries.
+Chris is a local friendly face and is a first port of call for our customers in the garden centre who usual proceed with their visit with a smile on their face.